lfguzman/build-env-make/README.md

 To use it:
 1. untar build-env-make.tar.bz
 2. rename the directory build-env-make to a name related to your library.
 This will be your root directory
-3. cd to your root directory and update Makefile.common with the name of your library and the name of your root directory (just the directory name, not the path).
-Also, update your google test directory paths, as well as other paths, compiler, and flags that may be different in your environment.
+3. cd to your root directory and update Makefile.common with the name of your library and the name of your root directory (just the directory name, not the path)
+4. update your google test directory paths, as well as other paths, compiler, and flags that may be different in your environment.
+5. run "make check" from your root directory and make sure everything builds and all tests pass
+6. run "make distclean"
-4. cd to src/ and replace the ".h" and ".C" files with yours
+7. cd to src/ and replace the ".h" and ".C" files with yours
-5. update the Makefile with your src file(s)
+8. update the Makefile with your src file(s)
-6. cd to test/ and replace the ".C" file with yours
+9. cd to test/ and replace the ".C" file with yours
-7. update the Makefile with your src file(s)
+10. update the Makefile with your src file(s)
-8. once you have some code and tests, you can compile them and run them with make: "$ make check"
+11. once you have some code and tests, you can compile them and run them with make: "$ make check"

 Targets:
 1. make check   # compiles and executes all AUTs